Our advice on costumes

 The fabrics are glued together, one to the other, using a plastic that is heated.

-It's ugly because everything is welded together, it ages poorly (blisters that form over time and following dry cleaning), and this plastic membrane makes you sweat.
+It's ugly because everything is welded together, it ages badly (blisters that form over time and after dry cleaning), and this plastic membrane makes you sweat.
 For less than €300, it's impossible to find anything other than heat-sealed.

 Semi-canvassed jacket

-The bib is assembled via seams (or "free assembly"), and only the bottom of the jacket and certain details use heat-sealing.
+The bib is assembled using seams (or "free assembly"), and only the bottom of the jacket and certain details use heat-sealing.

-This allows you to have a good result without exploding the price of the costume.
+This allows you to get a good result without making the price of the costume explode.

 Canvas jacket

-This assembly requires a lot of work, but guarantees appearance and longevity to your jacket.
+This assembly requires a lot of work, but guarantees the appearance and longevity of your jacket.

 The characteristics of your costume

-Double-breasted or straight, single or double-breasted, the suit jacket is available with numerous characteristics which must adapt to your tastes, your body shape, and the degree of formality sought:
+Double-breasted or straight, single or double-breasted, the suit jacket comes in many characteristics that must adapt to your tastes, your body shape, and the degree of formality sought:

 Collars and lapels